ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   - Can have 1 public elastic interface per private IP address on this interface.
 This is allocated to your AWS account.
   - Can associate with a private IP on the primary interface or secondary interface.
 If you are using a public IPv4 and assign an elastic IP, the original IPv4 address will be lost.
 There is no way to recover the original address.
   - If you remove the elastic IP address it'll gain a completely new public IPv4 address.
+  - Elastic IPs are not billable if attached to running instances; only charged when not in use.
 - 0 or more IPv6 address on the interface
   - These are by default public addresses.
 - Security groups